Weld Solutions to Keep You Compliant to Code

-- Weld Failure on Cracked Tube to Tubesheet Welds on Chemical Reactor
+- Cracked Tube-to-Tubesheet Welds on a Chemical Reactor

-- Welding Procedures Used to Attach Appendages to P91 Heavy Wall Pipe
+- Welding Procedures for P91 Heavy Wall Pipe

 - Design/ Application of Weld Overlay on a Refinery Vessel

-To see more of our projects, see Portfolio.
+To read more of our projects, see Portfolio.

 Defects often occur in welded, cast and forged parts.
 Parts with complex geometries often include crack starters such as metallurgical notch effects.
-We provide Certified Weld Inspections (CWI) and Nondestructive Testing (NDT) including radiographic (RT) and ultrasonic (UT) to determine quality and serviceability.
+Our services include Certified Weld Inspections (CWI) and Nondestructive Testing (NDT) – radiographic (RT) and ultrasonic (UT) to determine quality and serviceability.
 Read about the various types of NDT.

-We are experienced, multi-disciplined engineers, providing clients with support across the spectrum of welding and joining challenges – including troubleshooting, code compliance, weld and joint inspection, mechanical testing, and evaluation of welding procedure specifications (WPS), procedure qualification records (PQR), and welder performance qualifications (WPQ).
+We are a team of multi-disciplined engineers providing clients with support across the spectrum of welding and joining challenges.
+This includes troubleshooting, code compliance, weld and joint inspection, mechanical testing, and evaluation of weld procedure specifications (WPS), procedure qualification records (PQR), and welder performance qualifications (WPQ).